-In addition to the two bachelor programs in Business Studies and Economics, the faculty also offers various study programs in cooperation with other faculties.
-These include the bachelor's degree programs:
+In addition to the Master's degrees in Business Administration and in Business Psychology, the faculty also offers various courses of study in cooperation with other departments.
+These include the Master's programs: